The cloth seats customers once found – and sometimes avoided – on light rail vehicles are no more.

 This summer, light rail technicians finished swapping out more than 13,000 cloth seat backs and bottoms with new, custom-designed plastic seats that are easier to keep clean and dry.
 Efforts to install the new blue seats began in 2020.

 “This was really a tremendous effort on the part of our technicians who, given a challenge, stepped forward and delivered once again,” said Ryan McTeague, director of light rail vehicle maintenance.

-After testing plastic seats on a handful of train cars last year, all 91 light rail vehicles are being retrofitted over the coming months.
-New light rail vehicles that will be used on the Green Line Extension will also feature plastic seats.
+New light rail vehicles that will be used on the Green Line Extension are also coming equipped with plastic seats.

-Maintenance staff are also looking forward to the change.
-To clean existing cloth seats, staff must sometimes remove seat bottoms and backs, steam them and allow them to dry.
-In some cases, cloth seats need to be refurbished or discarded.
+To clean cloth seats, staff at times had to remove the bottoms and backs, steam clean them, and allow them to dry before putting them back.
+In some cases, the seats needed to be refurbished or discarded.

 Customers are invited to offer feedback on the new seats by contacting Customer Relations.